2710 Old Lebanon Road, 37214. Lower level of Donelson Plaza.

 STAFF AND BOARD:

-- Dr. Rucele Consigny was trained in Chicago by concert pianist Abe Stockman and Composer in Residence Robert Lombardo and has multiple degrees from Chicago Music College of Roosevelt University.
+- Dr. Rucele Consigny was trained in Chicago by concert pianist Abe Stockman and Composer in Residence Robert Lombardo and has multiple degrees, ranging from Masters degrees to Ph.d’s.
 He is currently a college professor at Tennessee State University, a father and grandfather.

 - Paula Kittle trained in Ballet, Modern Dance, Tap, Contemporary and Musical Theatre at one of England’s top theatre schools, Laine Theatre Arts, in Epsom, Surrey.
 Upon graduation in 1994 she began her career in dance with Carnival Cruise Lines.
 Paula taught Ballet, Tap and Musical Theatre for several years at Hermitage Hills Arts Academy and is delighted to be part of the vision for the Eastgate Arts Conservatory.
 Paula has four daughters and another baby due next year and is our Conservatory Dance Director.